sysgain/aws-cfn-fortinet-transit-vpc/Code/README.md

-This directory consists in the python complied code, used for automation.
+This directory consists of the python complied code, used for automation.